Toward a unified data-driven turbulence model through multi-objective learning: Results

 \subsection{Specialist turbulence model for secondary flows with separation}

-The specialist turbulence model for secondary flows with separation not only corrects the baseline $k$--$\omega$ model’s overprediction of separation and reconstructs intricate corner-vortex patterns, but also generalizes well to the three-dimensional diffuser by accurately capturing the interaction between secondary flow and separation.
+We develop a specialist turbulence model targeting secondary flows with separation and evaluate its performance on three-dimensional configurations.
+The model reduces the baseline $k$--$\omega$ model’s overprediction of separation, more accurately reproduces corner-vortex structures, and successfully captures the interaction between secondary flow and separation in a three-dimensional diffuser.